onflow/flow-latency-test/README.md

 cp .env.example .env
 ```

-You need to set the following environment variables:
+You need to set the following environment variables in the `.env` file:

 ```bash
 # The Flow network to connect to